 Progressive web apps were presented to the public in 2015.
-This technology provides the engaging user experience of a native app, but at a lower development cost.
-Ecommerce businesses were among the first to catch up with this innovative trend and invest in PWA development.
-They modernize websites, adapt apps to users’ new expectations, and rapidly increase sales through new opportunities.
+This web app development technology provides the engaging user experience of a native app but at a lower development cost. eCommerce businesses were among the first to catch up with this innovative trend and invest in PWA development.
+They modernize websites, adapt apps to users’ new expectations, and rapidly increase sales through the new opportunities.

-Below, you will learn the main pros and cons of PWA and see who has already progressed by adopting and using this technology.
+Below you will learn the main pros and cons of PWA and see the best progressive web apps that already help their owners to gain profit.

 Core Benefits of PWA

 PWA is a game-changing solution for both companies and customers as it combines the web and mobile components and features.

 The key perks of the PWA technology include: